merriaux/p_vehicle_detection_and_tracking/project/readme.md

 # final video
 The final result seem to be nice.
-The video file is pushed in Git : *videoOutputFinalProject.mp4* It could be also find here : https://www.youtube.com/watch?v=GRynrQc-2_M
+The video file is pushed in Git : *videoOutputFinalProject.mp4*.
+It could be also find here : https://www.youtube.com/watch?v=GRynrQc-2_M

-Decription of each "debug video" patchwork :
+Description of each "debug video" patchwork :

 1. The final output with averaged tracking position/bounding box and car labeling
 2. The ouput of fincontour and centroide extraction (from hotPoint segmentation)
 3. The predicted sliding windows result
 4. Hotpoint image
-5. Segment hotpoint image
+5. Segmented hotpoint image
 6. The original input image
 7. Lines search (project 4)
 8. Unwrapped perspective image (project 4)